marthinwurer/gcmiipy/README.md

 State definition is straightforward

 State is anything that changes over a timestep that cannot be easily recomputed from the previous state.
+(basically it's a partial with respect to time)

 We need global constants and model constants.
 Global constants are based on physical laws.
 Model constants are constant for the model (like grid, dimensions, geography, forcings, etc).